hackclub/hackclub/workshops/simple_clock/README.md

 }
 ```

 Our clock is almost finished!
-We now just need to call that function every second.
+We now just need to call that function repeatedly.

 This is going to be a bit complex task, so let's do it step by step.